hypar-io/aecSpace/README.md

-# aecSpace 0.7 | 2018.06.22
+# aecSpace 0.71 | 2018.07.31
+WARNING: WORK IN PROGRESS.
+INCOMPLETE AND UNTESTED CODE.
-Python classes for creating and editing volumes indicating building spaces and other simple AEC objects.
+Python classes useful for creating and editing volumes indicating building spaces and other simple AEC objects.

+# aecSpace 0.71 Version Notes

+* Moved to a new Hypar Github repository.
+* Added pip install: pip install aecSpace.
+* Added initial aecFloor and aecCorridor objects.

 # 0.7 Version Notes